Insider - Korean Language Learning App

 Game Story Development

-Instead of boring levels and translation tasks, I designed the learning experience like a story-driven adventure
+Instead of boring levels and translation tasks, I designed a story-driven learning system

 The story was inspired by the "Alien Registration Card," a foreigner identification card in Korea.
 This unique terminology sparked the idea of undercover agents trying to integrate into human society by learning Korean language and culture.